-In Australia, if an employee or their associate receives a non-salary benefit as a consequence of his or her employment, the benefit is taxed under a regime known as the fringe benefits tax (FBT).
+In Australia, if an employee or their associate receives a non-salary benefit as a consequence of his or her employment, the benefit is taxed under a regime known as FBT.
 For example, car parking provided to an employee, travel for family members, private health insurance or entertainment.

-FBT is levied at the highest marginal tax rate (47% for income year 2021-22).
-The rationale for the FBT regime is to align the tax treatment of non-salary and wage benefits with monetary remuneration provided through the course of employment.
+FBT is levied at the highest marginal tax rate (47% for income year 2022-23).
+The rationale for the FBT regime is to align the tax treatment of non-salary and wage benefits with monetary remuneration provided through the course of employment although the impact of assessing FBT at the top marginal rate of tax means that the cost of providing fringe benefits to employees on less than that rate can often be more than if the employee was paid salary and purchased the benefit themselves.

 The employer is assessed for FBT and must file an annual FBT return.